-Numerous activities, initiated during the pandemic, have again been undertaken throughout the year in order to both engage with and support employees, including:
+Numerous activities have again been undertaken throughout the year in order to both engage with and support employees, including:

-- Regular virtual seminars relating to family, mental, physical and financial wellbeing - Initiatives to support Black History Month, - Initiatives to support International LGBT Pride Month - Events to support International Women's Day - The mental wellbeing tool, Unmind, which provides support to employees to boost wellbeing by focusing on areas such as sleep, relaxation, focus and energy - An alumni network to connect former employees of the Group. - Agile working charter which outlines a company wide approach to help employees get work done in the most appropriate and effective way through a combination of office and home working
+- Regular virtual seminars relating to family, mental, physical and financial wellbeing. - Initiatives to support Black History Month. - Initiatives to support International LGBT Pride Month. - Events to support International Women's Day. - The mental wellbeing tool, Unmind, which provides support to employees to boost wellbeing by focusing on areas such as sleep, relaxation, focus and energy. - An alumni network to connect former employees of the Group. - An agile working charter which outlines a company-wide approach to help employees work in the most appropriate and effective way through a combination of office and home working.

-The recruitment, training, career development and promotion of less abled persons are fully and fairly considered having regard to the aptitudes and abilities of each individual.
+The recruitment, training, career development and promotion of less able persons are fully and fairly considered having regard to the aptitudes and abilities of each individual.
 Efforts are made to enable employees who become less able during employment to continue their career with the Company, and, if necessary, appropriate training is provided.